ifandelse/machina.js/README.md

 	* `makeFsmNamespace` - function that provides a default "channel" or "exchange" for an FSM instance.  (e.g. - fsm.0, fsm.1, etc.)
 * `on` - function used to subscribe a callback to top-level machina events (currently the only event published at this level is "newFsm")
 * `off` - function used to unsubscribe a callback to top-level machina events.
-* `eventListeners` - an object literal containing the top-level `fireEvent` call as well as susbcribers to any top-level events.
+* `eventListeners` - an object literal containing the top-level `emit` call as well as susbcribers to any top-level events.

 ## Build, Tests & Examples
 machina.js uses [anvil.js](http://appendto.github.com/anvil.js/) to build.